 Group leaders and skills trainers on the Next Steps course are also people with a spinal cord injury who are able to walk.

-”As a person with spinal cord injury who can walk, you sometimes feel stuck in a halfway house – not as severe as someone who is a permanent wheelchair user – but you definitely have a disability.
-This is the perfect course where you get to share with others in the same situation and realise that you are not alone with what you are going through.
-I am so glad I took the plunge and would wholeheartedly recommend this course!”
+”As a person with a spinal cord injury who can walk, this is the perfect course where you get to share with others in the same situation and realise that you are not alone with what you are going through.
+I would wholeheartedly recommend this course!”

 Kevin (42), Next Steps course participant